NEONScience/NEON-Data-Skills/tutorials-in-development/DI-remote-sensing-python/Pre-Institute03/markdown/PreInstitute_Week3_PythonLesson_20180622.md

 In this tutorial, you will gain familiarity running `Python` through `Jupyter Notebook`, and you will:

-1. Plot a NEON RGB Camera Tile (Data Product
+1. Plot a NEON RGB Camera Tile
 2. Plot a histogram of a single band of an RGB Camera Tile

 ### Background